zongxili/lighthouse-web-notes/Week_5/PostgreSQL.md

 ##### aggregate function calls cannot be nested
-That is, we cannot have one Aggregate Function is **Wrapped by** another one, this is a common misake people may have.
+- That is, we cannot have one Aggregate Function is **Wrapped by** another one, this is a common misake people may have.
+- In this case, we may need to use a **nesting / sub** query.

 For example:
 ```sql